Monthly Tech-Tip from Tony Hansen SignUp

 Raw ceramic materials are minerals or mixtures of minerals.
 By taking the characteristics of these into account technicians can rationalize the application of glaze chemistry.

-Key phrases linking here: mineralogy - Learn more
+Key phrases linking here: solid state, solid-state, mineralogy - Learn more

 Details

-Minerals are complex, their properties are a product of their crystal structure (even the tiny particles in the powdered form are crystalline).
+The properties of raw minerals are a product of their crystal structure (even the tiny particles in the powdered form are crystalline).
 A given chemistry can exhibit itself in more than one mineral form, each having its own crystalline structure and physical properties.
-Minerals can have phases or different crystalline forms and these can be converted one to another by the application of specific heating and cooling curves and exist between specific temperatures (thus certain minerals may only exist during a firing, you will never be able to hold them in your hand).
+These can be converted one to another by the application of specific heating and cooling curves and exist between specific temperatures (thus certain minerals may only exist inside temperature windows during a firing, you will never be able to hold them in your hand).
 The most common mineral is quartz, it can exist in a variety of forms (e.g. tridymite, cristobalite).
 Mica and mullite are good examples of materials used in ceramics exclusively for their mineralogy, not their chemistry.
 Many ceramic minerals are silicates.
 Minerals have specific melting temperatures and well-defined events in their thermal decomposition history.
 Materials are mixtures of minerals and material powders are mixtures of microscopic mineral particles.

-Understanding that quartz mineral and silica glass have vastly different physical properties is often the beginning of understanding the relationship between the mineralogy of the materials we use and their chemistry.
-Silica is an excellent example.
+A good example of the relationship between the mineralogy of materials and their chemistry is understanding that quartz mineral and silica glass have vastly different physical properties.
 Quartz is the common mineral form of silica.
 It is one of the least thermal-expansion-tolerant minerals (1.5% at 2000F).
 So, how is it that adding quartz powder to glazes does the opposite, reducing their thermal expansion?
 It is because it dissolves in the melt to become a glass, it is no longer crystalline.
 Silica glass has an exceptionally low thermal expansion.
 Fused silica, for example, is made by melting quartz and suddenly cooling it so quickly that it does not get a chance to crystallize.
 This produces one of the lowest thermal expansion materials available (0.2% at 2000F).
 Some industries use fused silica slabs weighing more than a ton as valves in large pipes where temperatures are not only high but suddenly change, yet these slabs do not crack.
 But they have a severe limitation: At plant shut-downs, they must be replaced.
 Why?
 Because as they cool they recrystallize, turning back into quartz, completely losing their low thermal expansion!
 The point is that quartz and silica glass are the same chemically, SiO2.
 The cooled slabs look the same.
 But mineralogically there are very different.

 Understanding minerals also involves understanding how CO2 and H2O incorporate into the crystal structure of so many minerals and how to adapt a firing process to withstand expulsion or how to process the mineral to take these out and store it to keep them out.